 The Pareto Principle in Action

 But at one point in time, my average hourly rate for this property came in above $100 (despite the events listed below and tenant turnover).
 I hadn’t placed poor tenants, per se, but my first tenants in this property divorced.
 Right before they moved out (after they had finished out their lease), someone in the building started a fire.
 Luckily, there were no injuries, and there was no damage to the units on the side of the building where my condo is located.

 Unfortunately, there was fire damage in the attic, which rests directly above my unit.
 The HOA hired contractors to fix the damage.
 While they were working on it, they accidentally loosened some wires, cracked my ceiling, and damaged my unit’s air conditioning.
-Did I mention these tenants have four kids, one of which is a newborn?
-And while we’ve had a mild summer here, this particular week we had nothing but beautiful weather and temperatures in the 90s.
+Did I mention these tenants had four kids, one of whom was a newborn?
+And while we were having a mild summer, this particular week we had nothing but beautiful weather and temperatures in the 90s.
 Sigh.